 Very much so, in fact we have been in discussion with Lewes Community Land Trust (as they are set up for this purpose) about taking some units, around 15 at present, of the affordable homes as “self-finish”.
 We see this as an opportunity for local families to secure an affordable entry into the housing market.
 We are developing funding models with the Lewes Community Land Trust and this will involve discussion with the government’s Homes and Community Agency regarding some affordable funding assistance.

 See more details in our Affordable Housing leaflet.

 See more details in our Economic Regeneration, Employment and Creative Workspace leaflet.

 Our tenants have the ability to move to new premises in Malling Brooks where work has now started on the new 75,000sq feet of light industrial buildings.
-A number of the existing businesses have reached agreed terms with us for such a relocation and will be moving to the new light industrial estate which should have the first units ready for occupation at the end of 2016.
+A number of the existing businesses have reached agreed terms with us for such a relocation and will be moving to the new light industrial estate which should have the first units ready for occupation in 2018.

 For those existing smaller creative workshops that sub-let space from some of our existing tenants, we have a relocation plan where we can relocate them into a later phase of development, phase 3, during construction of phase 1 (approx. 24 months).
 We can then offer those businesses permanent space within the new 64,000sq feet in the North Street Quarter.
 Depending on the nature and use of their business, they may qualify for some affordable workspace at subsidised rents.
 This then provides permanent, sustainable, affordable creative workshop space in perpetuity for both existing tenants and others in the town.